Tazaf/ionicitude/README.md

 ## Wikitude Licence Key
 To use the Wikitude plugin, you have to have a valid **licence key**.
 You can obtain one by registering on [the Wikitude site](http://www.wikitude.com/developer/documentation/phonegap) (top-right of the screen), logging in, and accessing the [licence key management page](http://www.wikitude.com/developer/licenses).
 Here, you can download a free trial licence key for the Wikitude SDK.

-_Note that the free trial let's you use all the plugin functionnality (geo and 2dtracking), but put a big "Trial" watermark all over your screen and a splash screen before every ARchitect World launch.
+_Note that the free trial let's you use all the plugin functionnality (geo and 2dtracking), but put a big "Trial" watermark all over your screen and a splash screen before every AR World launch.
 This is apparently not the case with a paid licence key_

 The downloaded file is juste a plain text file containing your licence key.